Trrnts/Trrnts/README.md

 ### A word about Redis

 [Redis](http://redis.io) is a key-value store.
-It is incredible fast, but quite dumb (compared to MongoDB).
+It is incredibly fast, but quite dumb (compared to MongoDB).
 You can think of it as a POJO.
 It supports some really sophisticated data-structures, like [HyperLogLog](http://antirez.com/news/75).
 We use HyperLogLog in order to